 Tourniquet . . . . . . . . . . . . . this is a very helpful accessory when finding and inserting the butterfly into the vein.
 The kind I have pictured is particularly useful when self-administering, one hand friendly.
 Of course in veterinary medicine, these are seldom used.
 I use deep finger pressure on the equine and bovine to distend the jugular.

-1) Warm up ozone generator 10+ minutes at ozone concentration desired to obtain a consistent output.
-On my Longevity Ext 120, I set it at a #3 setting at an oxygen tank flow of 1/16 liters per minute to get a 55 mcg concentration.
+2) Next, warm up ozone generator 5+ minutes at ozone concentration desired to obtain a consistent output of that concentration.
+On my Longevity Ext 120, I set it at a # 3 setting at an oxygen tank flow of 1/8 liters per minute to get an ozone 36 mcg concentration and since my regulator tests accurate at 1/8 liters/min, ozone concentration should be right on the money.
+On my Promolife unit, I set the dial at # 3.3 (slightly pass the #3 setting) which should give around 35 mcg at 1/8 liters/minute as well.

-6) When properly seated, one should see blood flash in butterfly tube.
-Remove TOURNIQUET.
+6) When properly seated, one should see a blood flash in butterfly tubing with tourniquet tightly in place.
+Remove TOURNIQUET to stop this initial back-flow of blood in the tubing.

-NOTE: Ozone is not a stable structure and we need to be able to manufacture it on site for immediate veterinary use.
+NOTE: Ozone is not a stable structure and we need to be able to manufacture it on site for immediate use.
 It typically has a half-life of 55 minutes in a 60cc disposable syringe.
 Dr. Frank Shallenberger says ozone deterioration is even greater at 50% in 30 minutes in a plastic syringe.
 That is not a long time!
 Ozone also is affected by temperature and air humidity.
-Ideally, fill syringe within minutes of actual injection.
+Ideally, fill syringe minutes before injection.

 Ozone Administration in Horses